d1820/proto-attributor/vscode/README.md

 ![Visual Studio Marketplace Installs](https://img.shields.io/visual-studio-marketplace/i/DanTurco.protoattributor-vscode)

-ProtoAttributor is an open source Visual Studio extension that can manage the appropriate attributes on a class to support ProtoBuf.
+ProtoAttributor is an open source Visual Studio Code extension that can manage the appropriate attributes on a class to support ProtoBuf.
 It currently supports ProtoContract, ProtoMember, ProtoIgnore, DataContract, DataMember, IgnoreDataMember attributes.
 This extension lets you Add, Reorder, and Remove ProtoBuf attributes from a class.
 This works in conjunction with the [protobuf-net](https://github.com/protobuf-net/protobuf-net) 3.0+ Nuget package